aws-samples/aws-batch-comp-infrastructure-sample/docker/README-Solver-Development.md

 ### Running Parallel Mallob

 To run parallel Mallob, navigate to the `runner` directory.
 We have created a simple shell script called `run_parallel.sh` to run the mallob_parallel docker image, starting a container and running a SAT/SMT problem in the container.
-The script has two variables that can be configured if you wish (described in Q&A) but are set to sensible defaults.
+The script has two variables that can be configured if you wish (described in Q&A) but are set to sensible defaults [BK: Something seems to still fail with the defaults: I cannot run the script without passing arguments.].

  **N.B.:** Because the docker image runs as a different user and group than the local host, you need to set the directory permissions so that Docker image can read and write to the directory.
 Please run: `sudo chgrp -R 1000 .` from the `docker/runner` directory so that the container can access this portion of the filesystem..